 Support our sponsor: Hard Rock Stoneworks 586-221-3369

-Rules for the 2020 Hard Rock Stonework’s Invitational
+Rules for the 2023 Hard Rock Stone Works Invitational

-REGISTRATION: THERE WILL BE MAIL IN REGISTRATION to 24404 Catherine Industrial Suite 310, Novi, MI 48375 and email option email@example.com are required to have one copy of their official roster, pass card for each player, medical release forms, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for out-of-state and foreign teams as well as concussion certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.
+REGISTRATION: There will be no onsite or mail in registration.
+It will be online only and materials need to be emailed to email@example.com .
+Required to have one copy of their official roster, pass card for each player, medical release forms, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card and permission to travel for out-of-state and foreign teams as well as concussion and safesport certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.

-RISK MANAGEMENT: The Michigan Revolution and Hard Rock Stone Works Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website ( http://www.michiganyouthsoccer.org/Page872.aspx),
+RISK MANAGEMENT: The Michigan Revolution and Hard Rock Stone Works Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website https://www.michiganyouthsoccer.org/Assets/Michigan+Youth+Soccer1+Digital+Assets/USYS+Risk+Management+Workshop.pdf.
+All MSYSA Team Officials must be risk management certified by MSYSA and must be able to present their risk management card at any time during the tournament.
+Team Officials from other State Associations and/or other organizational members of US Soccer Federation must be able to show proof of their organization’s equivalent risk management certification.

 All Adult members must obtain RM clearance and also complete the ‘Core SafeSport Training’ by the earlier of 1) prior to regular contact with a Minor Participant; or 2) within the first 45 days of the Covered Adult taking on the role giving them access to Minor Participants.
 The SafeSport Trained requirement is considered valid for one year and a SafeSport Refresher course is available on the Safesport.org website in order for Covered Adults to maintain their SafeSport Certification.